oOo-SaMRaT-oOo/oOo-SaMRaT-oOo/README.md

 - 👀 I’m interested in simulation
 - 🌱 I’m currently learning electrical engineering
 - 💞️ I’m looking to collaborate on simulation projects
-- 📫 How to reach me ... contact
+- 📫 How to reach me ... contact in fb
 - ⚡ Fun fact: ...
 I love music

 <!---